Humanities Writing Competition

 This annual competition is an opportunity for students to research and write beyond the curriculum, using one or more of the Lawrence Room museum objects, as their focus.
 Essays or creative responses (such as dramatic monologues or short stories) are equally welcome.
 We are looking for the ability to connect different areas of knowledge, to think about details and to communicate clearly.

-Open to: Students in Year 12 (or equivalent - S5/ Y13 - N.I) who have an interest in the Humanities.
+Open to: UK students in Year 12 (or equivalent - S5/ Y13 - N.I) who have an interest in the Humanities.

 Prizes: Up to £200 cash and books to the value of £200 from Cambridge University Press, the latter to be shared between the winning entrant/s and their school/s.
 The prize fund may be divided between winning entrants.

-After two years in which Covid-19 made this impossible, it was lovely to be able to welcome prizewinners to the college on 5 May to receive their prizes in person from the Mistress and to be given a tour of the Lawrence Room Museum and of the college.
-Many thanks to Zac Copeland-Greene, classicist and former competition winner, for leading the tour!
-Commiserations to those who were unable to make it: we hope to be able to welcome you to Girton in the future.
+It was most enjoyable to welcome four of the five prizewinners to the college on 9 May to receive their prizes from the Mistress and to be given a tour of the Lawrence Room Museum and of the college.
+Many thanks to Girton Classics students Zac Copeland-Greene(former competition winner), Jack Hitchcock and Anouska Cowen for leading the tour.

-Girton is grateful to Cambridge University Press and Miss C. Anne Wilson for their kind sponsorship of the competition.
+Girton is grateful to Cambridge University Press and The C. Anne Wilson Fund for kind sponsorship of the competition.